Breakfast by country: Brazil

 Because of the huge German immigration to the south of the country in the 19th century, many hotels, restaurants and coffeehouses there (specially in the state of Santa Catarina) offer the so-called café colonial ("colonial coffee" or "colonial breakfast").
 It consists of a rich table composed of various breads, mainly homemade, which can be of the sourdough type, pão francês, pão de queijo, and sweet breads such as schnecken.
 A variety of pies and cakes, such as cuca, corn cake and cornbread.
 In addition to foods such as butter, schmear, cheeses, ham, sausages, wiener sausage, bock sausage, pork, crackers and biscuits, ricotta and honey, among others.
 Accompanied by drinks such as milk, coffee, hot chocolate and even wine.

 Uruguay

 The most traditional breakfast in Uruguay is to just drink mate early in the morning, usually served with torta frita.
 Nowadays, people also prefer coffee, usually prepared with milk.
-Young kids tend to prefer chocolate milk and a more American-style breakfast, like breakfast cereal with milk or yogurt.
+Children tend to prefer chocolate milk and a more American-style breakfast, like breakfast cereal with milk or yogurt.
 Another common food is cheese, as Uruguay's per-capita yearly consumption of milk derivatives is around twice the global average and cheese is the top choice.
 Bizcochos (margaritas, croissants, etc.) are probably the most common choice to serve with mate or coffee.